-And the pockets were never quite big enough to squeeze enough things in to get away with making just the one.
-Boy 1 is also allergic to dairy, I wanted to be able to squeeze in alternative treats too – the only option was to DIY my own Advent Calendar!
+The pockets were never quite big enough to squeeze enough in to get away with making just the one and as Boy 1 is allergic to dairy, I wanted to be able to squeeze in alternative treats too – the only option was to DIY my own Advent Calendar!

 Last year, I finally managed to carve out some time to create a pattern and so the Big Pocket Advent Calendar was born!

 The pockets are big enough to fit three packets of Haribo!
 It’s designed so that the sides of the pockets expand which means you can fit some generous size chocolates or small gifts, if you so wish (last year I managed to squeeze in three pairs of socks, but it was quite tight and seeing that my kids feet keep on growing, I don’t think that will be happening this year!!!).